• Throw everything we can at them as soon as possible.

 So, let’s circle this back to recruiting:

-Here are three foundational ideas that we think work for practically any coach, at any college level:
+Here are three foundational ideas that we have repeatedly see working for any college coach, at any level:

 • Consistency.
 No matter what college staff we happen to be working with, the one consistent measure that we find important to today’s prospect is consistency.
 Your message to them has to be consistent, both in timing and in content.
-From a timing perspective, we find it is critical that your prospect has some kind of contact from you – either through letters, social media, email, phone call, a visit to your blog, seeing you in person – on a weekly basis.
+From a timing perspective, we find it is critical that your prospect has some kind of contact from you – either through letters, social media, email, phone call, or seeing you in person – on a weekly basis.

 From a content perspective, consistency is important in your message: You need to make sure you are telling a story that takes them through the recruiting process step-by-step, building on your message and leading them to a decision.
 If you’re a coach who has had trouble mastering this aspect of your recruiting approach, as many do, make it a priority to build out a plan for accomplishing this before the next recruiting class is ready to make their decisions.